aspose-cells/Aspose.Cells-Doc-md/english/java/developer-guide/migrating-from-earlier-versions-of-aspose-cells/public-api-changes-in-aspose-cells-8-3-0/_index.md

 {{< /highlight >}}

 ### **Added WorkbookSettings.DataExtractLoad Property**
-The getter/setter for the property DataExtractLoad have been added to the WorkbookSettings class in order to allow the developers to get/set the information regarding the last recovery.
-If the property DataExtractLoad returns true that indicates that the data recovery has been performed on the workbook file.
+The getter/setter for the property DataExtractLoad has been added to the WorkbookSettings class in order to allow developers to get/set the information regarding the last recovery.
+If the DataExtractLoad property returns true, it indicates that data recovery has been performed on the workbook file.

 **Java**